plotdb/ffmpeg/README.md

      - `fps`: frame rate (frame per second). default `30` is omitted.
      - multiple `convert` calls will be queued.
    - return a Promise resolving blob for the generated file.
+ - `cancel()`: stop current job, and reject with lderror `999`.
+   - next job, if any, will still start automatically.

 ## Custom build